mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - CDNs do not guarentee caching for such large objects, so we should assume worst case direct-downloads.
   - Possible options: Shrink package down enough to host on Linode / Decentralise `download.mantidproject.org` across facilities with free outbound / Something else?

+- Add MSVC Debug System Test jobs
+  - Additional validators present in debug mode have caught various undefined behaviours and bugs (e.g. TBB thread local issues / invalid iterator usage)
+  - Few developers run all system tests in debug mode, so tend to linger
+  - This job is quite slow / intensive so could only run nightly to avoid slowing down our PRs

 Minutes
 -------